atlemann/atlemann.github.io/_drafts/getting-started-with-fsharp.md

 Now that we have set up our development environment, it's about time to get started with the coding.
 In this post we are going to get to know different ways of creating a new F# project from scratch.

-# Step 1: Creating a project

-The first thing you'll have to do is to create an F# project.
-We're doing to look at two different ways to do this:
+Tools for working with .NET projects:

 1. [Forge](http://forge.run) via [Ionide](http://ionide.io)
 2. dotnet CLI
+3. By hand ;)

+## Creating a project

+The first thing you'll have to do is to create an F# project.

-## Ionide
+### With Ionide

 The first thing you'll have to do is to create a root folder for your new project and open `VSCode` in that folder: